RickardHultgren/gnomyframework/Gnomy_Framework.md

         through your Gnomy process.
 What pain points were resolved?
 What challenges remain or new tensions arose?
 Who benefited, who was affected, and what became clearer?
 Share this with those impacted by the results.
-This step isn't just closure---it's a bridge to the next cycle, grounding future action in real insight and shared learning.
+This step isn't just closureit's a bridge to the next cycle, grounding future action in real insight and shared learning.